What was the Amritsar Massacre?

 The act established a trust to build a memorial on the site of the massacre.
 The memorial was finally completed in 1961 and opened to the public on 13 April 1961, exactly 42 years after the massacre took place.

-It now stands as a reminder of one of the darkest moments in British colonial rule in India.
+The bullet holes from the massacre are still visible on its walls.
+It is a reminder of one of the darkest moments in British colonial rule in India.

 Streets of Amritsar